Santa house

 April 12, 2020

-Yesterday Patrick and I left NYC and picked up a “suntanned Santa” from Craigslist on the way to Gilberton.
-We pulled up in the gravel driveway of a brick house in Easton, PA—I Venmo’d Carlos Martin $55 for the plastic cast.
-Carlos showed me that it lights up by plugging it in to an outlet in his garage while his husband continued to mow the lawn.
+Patrick and I left NYC yesterday and picked up a plastic “suntanned Santa" from Craigslist on the way to Gilberton.
+We pulled into a gravel driveway of a brick house in Easton, PA.
+I Venmo’d a man named Carlos $55 for the plastic decoration.

-Then, after an afternoon in Gilberton, We drove around, following instincts for direction.
-We started off taking a left out of the lot and drove toward Mahanoy Plane.
-Past the dense pine grove on the left (repeated setting for dreams) and down the hill through Girardville.
-After Girardville (the sun was blaring in our eyes) we turned up to the right on the hill, where, at the top, you can choose to go left, seven miles to Ashland, or right, four miles to Shenandoah.
+We spent the afternoon in Gilberton then drove around the hills toward Mahanoy Plane, past the dense pine grove in Girardville (repeated setting for dreams) and right toward the fork, where, at the top, you can choose to go left, seven miles to Ashland, or right, four miles to Shenandoah.
 We turned right.

-The sun was now behind us as we wove through the hill on the narrow, windy road.
-Homes on the right were short, attached, slouched together.
-Homes on the left were tall and narrow, towering, mostly falling apart (sun patch/patch work shingles.)
-We passed the big white house on the left with the cement wall—it sits behind this wall in a grassy hill that borders the road.
-It has vines crawling all over its pillars and gate.
+The sun was now behind us as we wove through the narrow, windy road.
+Homes on the right were slouched and attached.
+Homes on the left were tall and narrow, falling apart.
+We passed the big white house on the left covered in vines with the cement wall which sits on a grassy hill that borders the road.

 -turned around